timkendrick/timkendrick.github.io/_posts/blog/2016-03-22-switching-to-vim.md

 In one careless tumble I'd swapped my power-user status for the IT proficiency level of my grandmother, who a) has never used a computer in her life, and b) has been dead for several years.
 Flickers of ingrained muscle memory – <code><key>⇧</key>+<key>⌥</key>+<key>→</key></code>, <code><key>⌃</key>+<key>⌘</key>+<key>↓</key></code> and friends – only served as bitter-sweet reminders of what I had once taked for granted.
 By my own highly scientific estimations, I was around four to five times slower with only one working hand and without all my precious hotkeys.

 Never one to be dissuaded, I looked into the options for one-handed programming.
 Turns out there are none.
 There are keyboard layouts like [one-handed DVORAK](https://en.wikipedia.org/wiki/Dvorak_Simplified_Keyboard#One-handed_versions) and various [keyboard mirroring](http://blog.xkcd.com/2007/08/14/mirrorboard-a-one-handed-keyboard-layout-for-the-lazy/) options, but none that pander to all those punctuation keys that we programmers love so dearly, and none of them help with replacing the arrow keys for navigating aroung code.
+Moral of the story: never break your arm if you write code for a living.

 After pondering my fate for a while (which presumably is the fate of all those one-handed programmers, a demographic for whom I now feel great empathy) I decided it was time to take action.
 I knew what I had to do.
 It was time to learn Vim.